 - large flat, colourless to gray or opaque colonies.

 - Colonies are 0.5 – 1mm circular, low convex, smooth, pale grey, and transparent.

 - With a characteristic “mouse nest” odour.
 No haemolysis or discolouration is seen.

-- Encapsulated strains appear more mucoid (watery) and non capsulated strains appear as compact grayish colonies.
+- Encapsulated strains appear more mucoid (watery) and non-capsulated strains appear as compact greyish colonies.